City of Cleveland - Public Health Staff:

 Brian Kimball - Assistant Director

-From 2020 to 2022, Brian served as Interim Director of Public Health and as of August 2022 is serving as Acting Assistant Director.
-In this role, he oversees the Administrative Division of the Department.
-Previously, he served as Commissioner of Environment since December, 2016.
+From 2020 to 2022, Brian served as Interim Director of Public Health and in October 2022 officially became Assistant Director.
+In this role, he oversees the Administrative Division of the Department and support the advancement of the department's vision, mission, and values.
+From 2016 to 2020, he served as Commissioner of Environment.
 He was responsible for overseeing Environmental Health programs including Food Safety, Solid & Infectious Waste, Local Health Code enforcement, Public Pools and the Childhood Lead Poisoning Prevention Program.
-In this role, he will oversee the alignment of services to address the social determinants of health with the aim of improving public health outcomes for our residents.
+In this role, he aligned services to address the social determinants of health with the aim of improving public health outcomes for our residents.

 Just prior, he spent over 12 years successfully leading both the Childhood Lead Poisoning Prevention and Lead Hazard Control programs for the City which restored program success.
 As a subject matter expert, Brian worked with community groups to organize workshops and events to educate parents and young children about the dangers of lead in paint and informed policy makers and stakeholders of the link between health and housing.
 Brian has over 19 years as a Public Health professional for the City of Cleveland including serving as a Public Health Sanitarian working and leading various environmental health programs.